 Fishing at The Kola Reserve

-On arrival, Saturday afternoon, the Lodge Manager will make a quick orientation speech to advise you about the week ahead.
+On arrival, Friday afternoon, the Lodge Manager will make a quick orientation speech to advise you about the week ahead.
 Most days will start with a wake-up call at 7.00am and breakfast is available at 7:30am.
-Everybody must be ready to board the helicopter at their assigned departure times around 8am to 8:30am.
+Everybody must be ready to board the helicopter or ATV at their assigned departure times around 8:00am to 8:30am.
 Fishing is until the helicopter returns, around 6:00pm.
 Lunch is served on the river.
 Pre-dinner drinks, cocktails normally start around 7:00pm with dinner at 8:00pm.

 The Rivers of the Kola Reserve are very interesting to fish.
 The large boulders and high gradient make each pool special and unique and a new and fresh challenge to the angler.
 The standard method of fishing is to cast either square or slightly downstream and let the line swing round with the current until it straightens out and hangs below you, the traditional down and across swing method.
 Atlantic salmon love to chase a fly on the swing.